Arcadia-Science/2023-bac-phage-rnaseq/README.md

 ## Pipeline description

-The pipeline downloads reference files (genome, CDS from genomic, and annotation files) for the genomes listed above.
+The pipeline downloads reference files (genome and annotation files) for the genomes listed above.
-It combines the references for mapping so that all genomes/transcripts are simultaneously mapped against, which should reduce spurious mapping between genomes.
+It combines the references for mapping so that all genomes are simultaneously mapped against, which should reduce spurious mapping between genomes.
-It uses [salmon](https://salmon.readthedocs.io/en/latest/salmon.html) to "quantify" the number of reads that pseudomap against transcripts (`*CDS_from_genomic.fna.gz`).
-This produces a count file, `outputs/salmon_quant/J1_quant/quant.sf`, which contains the name of each transcript and count values.
-The pipeline also uses [BWA mem](https://bio-bwa.sourceforge.net/bwa.shtml) to align reads against the reference genomes, which produces a BAM file that can be viewed in a genome viewer (e.g. IGV).
+The pipeline uses [BWA mem](https://bio-bwa.sourceforge.net/bwa.shtml) to align reads against the reference genomes, which produces a BAM file that can be viewed in a genome viewer (e.g. IGV).
 BWA mem is not a splice-aware aligner, but given that bacteria and phage do not typically splice their transcripts, this should be fine.
+The BAM file is post-processed to determine mapping depth and number of reads mapping to each reference.
 The pipeline also downloads the GFF and GTF annotation files that accompany these genomes.
-These can be joined to the salmon `quant.sf` file or layered as an annotation in genome viewers.